vamsi45298/Stock_Market_Kafka_DataEngineering_Project/README.md

 Here is the dataset used in the project - https://github.com/darshilparmar/stock-market-kafka-data-engineering-project/blob/main/indexProcessed.csv

-Implementation Steps
+## Implementation Steps
-1️⃣ Infrastructure Setup
+1️.Infrastructure Setup

 Launched EC2 instance